 In addition to monitoring external data to guide your return-to-work strategy, you should also leverage internal data to implement and measure the effectiveness of your plan.
 For example, cleaning automation allows you to track how often and thoroughly office spaces are cleaned, ensuring that current cleaning standards are being met and keeping Rt values down.

-For example, cleaning robots like Whiz, the autonomous vacuum sweeper from SoftBank Robotics, developed and distributed in partnership with Brain OS and ICE Robotics, can track the square footage vacuumed each day and keep a log of every time each space was vacuumed.
+For example, cleaning robots like Whiz, the commercial robot vacuum from SoftBank Robotics, developed in partnership with Brain OS and ICE Robotics, can track the square footage vacuumed each day and keep a log of every time each space was vacuumed.
 Whiz provides analytics and actionable insights, helping to improve productivity, drive efficiency, and provide customers, guests, and employees a visible proof of cleanliness.
 This visibility boosts confidence in the health and safety of the workplace.

 The data garnered from Whiz can help you track towards business goals, manage routes and location of your cleaning units, and gain actionable suggestions to get the most out of the technology.